 Venkata joined Watsi on April 17th, 2013.
 30 other people also joined Watsi on that day!
-Venkata's most recent donation traveled 8,500 miles to support Victor, a boy from Kenya, to fund orthopedic surgery.
+Venkata's most recent donation traveled 8,500 miles to support Vacity, a 14-year-old girl from Kenya, for a thyroidectomy.